DrUkachi/streaming-ecom-analytics/README.md

 * **Challenge:** Setting up the Apache Airflow environment correctly using Docker was challenging as it had been some time since I last worked extensively with this specific technology stack.
 I resolved this by reviewing current Docker and Airflow documentation, configuration best practices, and examples, which allowed me to successfully configure the necessary environment.
 I learned (or refreshed my knowledge on) the specifics of setting up Airflow within Docker and reinforced the need to consult up-to-date documentation when returning to technologies after a period of non-use.

-## Acknowledgements

-[Acknowledge any individuals or resources that helped you with this project.]

-## Repository Structure